Edit Blog Post

 Time stands still for no man, which is a shame, as all I really wanted to do was hire an identical old Suzuki Jeep to the one we’d had all those years ago and get the hell out of there.
 All the rental places these days were stocked with sleek modern air-conditioned hatchbacks which were much quieter, comfier and more efficient but also infinitely more dull.

 Once upon a time cars had soul.

 As you drove you felt part of the machine.
-Folk became genuinely attached to them even giving them names, part of the family.
+Folk became genuinely attached, even giving them names, a part of the family.
 These days cars have all the personality of a cheap Chinese dishwasher, and we’re asked to choose between bland look-alike brands on such meaty grounds as how many cup-holders they might have.